nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 * The new container image has the the same or subsequent minor version of the X-Road security server
   * As an exception, upgrading from 6.26.0 to 7.0.x is supported despite the major version change.
-* A volume is used for for `/etc/xroad`
+* A volume is used for `/etc/xroad`
-* A remote database is used, or a volume is mapped for `/var/lib/postgresql/12/data`
+* A remote database is used, or a volume is mapped to `/var/lib/postgresql/12/data`
-* The xroad.properties file with `serverconf_admin` etc. credentials is either mapped to /etc/xroad.properties or present in /etc/xroad/xroad.properties
+* The `xroad.properties` file with `serverconf_admin` etc. credentials is either mapped to `/etc/xroad.properties` or present in `/etc/xroad/xroad.properties`
 * The same image type (slim or full) and variant (ee, fi, ...) are used for the new container

 If the prerequisites are met, upgrading is straightforward: